AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.utils.decodeBech32Address

-Resolve the bech32 format address of the specified network into a valid Alaya address.
+Resolve the bech32 format address of the specified network into a valid Hexadecimal address (ie. Ethereum address).

 Method: